saimohan16/saimohan16.github.io/_pages/publications.md

 ---

-### PPG Signal Classification Using GRU
+### An Imperative Diagnostic Framework for PPG Signal Classification Using GRU
-Published in Springer, 2018
+Published in Springer, 2021

 This paper focuses on classifying PPG signals using GRU networks.